Here are testimonials to our work, by category of endorser. All endorsements should be understood as from individuals, not any other entities.

 “I attended a workshop on Public Data Ferret…at WSU and was immediately impressed by what this organization does.
 There needs to be more organizations like it.
 Groups like this are key to maintaining government transparency and I hope that one day Public Data Ferret can cover all of Washington.
 With funding and the help of student interns, maybe it could also expand to cover the entire nation.
 America needs more services like this.”

-–Emily Smudde, communications student at Washington State University, Pullman, Wash.
+–Emily Smudde, former communications student at Washington State University, Pullman, Wash.

 “In many ways, my experience at Public Data Ferret shaped my internship at the Washington Post; I fearlessly tackled data-heavy stories, handling studies and documents that required me to use the same skills I developed this summer.
 The work published at Public Data Ferret embodies traditional journalism in the new media context, setting it ahead of the curve when it comes to online reporting.”

 –Melissa Steffan, Seattle Pacific University, Class of 2012; Public Data Ferret editorial intern, summer 2011; reporting intern, “On Leadership” and “Innovations” Web sites at The Washington Post, Sept.-Dec.
 2011.